 On May 31, 2011, the Center released 105 Ideas Sorted by County.
 The Center has also released a brief summary of key information on local government collaboration that has emerged from the KSU Center's research, along with several short stories about initiatives that are being implemented.
-This information can be accessed through the links below, and the left navigation menu.
+This information can be accessed through the links below.

 Some key findings and information emerging from the Center's work include:

 - In northeast Ohio, there a number of early adaptors and innovators in the field of intergovernmental collaboration - a movement which began before the announcement of the impending cuts in state funding for local governments.